How to Dispose Of A Bean Bag Chair - Bean Bags R Us

 How to Dispose of a Bean Bag Chair

-Bean bag covers use a variety of materials.
-The most durable covers use heavy-duty polyester or nylon.
+Bean bag covers are made from a variety of materials.
+The most durable covers are made from heavy-duty polyester or nylon.
 But other types of fabric are not uncommon.
 These include cotton, linen, canvas, denim, leather and faux fur.
-If one should develop scratches or holes, it is usually a simple matter to mend.
+If one develops scratches or holes, it is usually a simple matter to mend them.
 They can be sewn or patched like any other textile.
-But if the damage is too excessive or the mending will be too unsightly, you may want to dispose of the cover altogether.
+However, if the damage is too extensive or the mending will be too unsightly, you may want to consider disposing of the cover altogether.
 Getting rid of a bean bag chair cover doesn't have to be a chore.
-Once you remove the beans from the bean bag, the covers can be tightly folded and tossed into a rubbish bin.
+Once you remove beans from the bean bag, the covers can be tightly folded and disposed of in a rubbish bin.
 However, larger types of bean bag furniture may not fit into a bin in one piece.
 In cases such as this, you can take it directly to your local landfill.
 Or you can cut it into manageable pieces with a sturdy pair of scissors or a box cutter.
-Then put the segments into the bin for pickup a few at a time.
+Then put the segments into the bin for pickup, a few at a time.
+Find out how to pick up bean bag beans.

 Recycle or repurpose?

-Alternately, it is possible to recycle or repurpose bean bag covers in a variety of ways.
+Alternatively, it is possible to recycle or repurpose bean bag covers in various ways.
 The most convenient solution is to find someone else who can put the entire bean bag or just the cover to good use.
 People love free stuff!
-So advertising a free bean bag through an online classified ad can often get it out of your home quickly.
+Advertising a free bean bag through an online classified ad can often help it get out of your home quickly.
 Some people may have more time on their hands for mending or be more highly skilled at doing the necessary work.
 Others may not care as much about aesthetics.
 Yet others may use bean bag covers in unique ways that are too numerous to list here, such as art installations.
-Some bean bag covers consist of textiles that are not recyclable.
+Bean bag covers or filling can also be used for crafting projects, including making jewellery, art pieces, or decorative items.
+Some bean bag covers are made from textiles that are not recyclable.
 Very few, if any, recycling centres will accept bean bags.
 However, if it is still in good condition, you could donate a cover or a whole bean bag to Lifeline or the Salvation Army.
-A final way to dispose of a bean bag chair cover is to cut it carefully into lengths of fabric for repurposing.
-Some bean bags are large enough to make clothing from the material.
+A final way to dispose of cover is to cut it carefully into lengths of fabric for repurposing.
+Some bean bags are large enough to be made into clothing from the material.
 Or, if it is not suitable for clothing, it can be cut into smaller sizes to make rags for your home or shop.
+It is worth noting that polystyrene beads from bean bags are not accepted at recycling centres, so alternative disposal or reuse methods should be considered.

 Bean Bag Filling

-While disposing of a bean bag cover is a relatively easy task, disposing of the filling is more complicated.
-Bean bags can contain a variety of different materials.
+While disposing of a is a relatively easy task, disposing of the filling is more complicated.
+Bean bags can be made from a variety of different materials.
 Some may be filled with foam or memory foam chunks, while others may use a natural fill, such as dried beans, buckwheat husks or rice.
-Getting rid of foam chunks will prove problematic because you cannot recycle most types of memory foam.
-You may find it easier to throw these out in your rubbish a bit at a time.
+Removing foam chunks can prove problematic because most types of memory foam cannot be recycled.
+You may find it easier to dispose of these in your rubbish bin a bit at a time.
 Or reuse the filling for stuffing other bean bags or pillows.
 However, the natural filling should not give you any problems.
 Most natural fillers can be composted or used in landscaping and gardening.
 Some of the softer natural fillings, like beans or rice, can be put down the Insinkerator in your kitchen sink a little at a time until it is gone.
-Fortunately, the fillers mentioned above are not very common.
+Fortunately, the fillers mentioned above are relatively uncommon.
 By far, the best bean bag chairs use filler that is made from small beads of expanded polystyrene (EPS).
 These beads are lightweight, plentiful and subject to static cling, which can make disposal a challenge.
+When disposing of EPS beads, it is essential to keep them contained in a secure bag or container to prevent spills and facilitate easier recycling.
 The good news is that EPS beads can be recycled or reused in numerous ways.
+Additionally, bean bag fillings are more environmentally friendly than traditional furniture foam, as they often have a smaller environmental footprint.
 You can also find out how to remove static from bean bag filling.
 Learn more about recycling polystyrene.

 EPS Filling Disposal

 Tossing EPS filling in your refuse bin is a simple solution that many consumers take advantage of.
 The first and toughest step in this processing is removing the beads from the bean bag cover.
 Removing the beans can be accomplished by using a medium-sized vessel, preferably with a handle.
 A large measuring cup or a pitcher will work well.
 If you try to use your hands, you may find that the beads will cling to your skin and clothing, creating quite a mess.
-When using a container of some sort, all you have to do is scoop the beads into a separate bag until the cover is empty.
+When using a container of some sort, scoop the beads into a separate bag until the container is empty.
 On the other hand, some people have found vacuum cleaners to come in handy for picking up EPS beads.
 If your vacuum uses disposable bags, you can vacuum beads with no mess.
 Once the bag is full, you can drop it into your bin.
-If your vacuum has a refillable canister, you will have to empty it when it is full into another bag placed in your refuse bin.
+If your vacuum has a refillable canister, you will need to empty it into another bag when it is full, then place it in your refuse bin.
+To prevent litter, it is recommended to bag loose bean bag balls securely before disposal, as this ensures the process goes fine and helps recycling centres process the material efficiently.

 Recycling EPS Beads

 If you are environmentally conscious and do not just throw anything into the rubbish bin, you will be happy to know that EPS beads are now fully recyclable.
 EPS takes approximately 1,000 years to break down in a landfill, and studies have shown that they leach harmful chemicals into the soil and groundwater throughout the process, providing a decent argument for the sake of recycling.
 Since it was invented, EPS was not considered to be recyclable, so tons of the material went into landfills.
 Modern advances in technology have changed all that, allowing for EPS to be cost-effectively recycled.
 It may take some time to find a recycling centre that accepts EPS, but you will be happy that you are not contributing to environmental contamination once you do.
+However, it is important to ensure that polystyrene is clean and free of glue or tape before recycling.
 EPS has several applications in the real world.
 You can recycle the EPS beads found in bean bags at any point in their lifespan.
 The material is 98 per cent air, but the physical compounds can be transformed into a liquid that you can use to create new EPS or a range of hard plastics.
+During the recycling process, EPS changes form and can be reused multiple times, which highlights its sustainability.

 Repurposing EPS